Updated August 4, 2023

 Key Differences Between Dividends EX-Date vs Record Date

-Both Dividends EX-Date vs Record Date are popular choices in the market; let us discuss some of the major Difference Between Dividends EX-Date vs Record Date
+Both Dividends EX-Date vs Record Date are popular choices in the market; let us discuss some of the major differences between Dividends EX-Date vs Record Date

-The ex-dividend date is two days prior to the record date.
+The ex-dividend date is two days before the record date.

 Stock price gets adjusted by the amount of dividend on the ex-dividend date.

-The record date is announced by the management.
-A buyer on the ex-dividend date will not be eligible for the dividend but the seller will be eligible for the dividend.
+The management announces the record date.
+A buyer on the ex-dividend date will not be eligible for the dividend, but the seller will be eligible for the dividend.

 Comparison Table